Foster Home Manual

 Introduce each resident dog to your foster dog carefully and slowly, one at a time, while supervising their interactions.
 In general, follow these guidelines:

-• Let each dog sniff the ground where the other has been, before getting closer.
-Dogs can learn a lot about each from these smells.
+- Let each dog sniff the ground where the other has been, before getting closer.
+Dogs can learn a lot about each other from these smells.

 Coming inside the home: